[?] Subscribe To This Site

 Paralysis or partial paralysis (especially in the hindquarters)

-Imrab-3 is the only rabies vaccination approved for use in ferrets in America.
+Imrab-3 was the only rabies vaccination approved for use in ferrets in America.
 Kits should receive their first vaccination at 3 months old, and boosters are required yearly after that.

 However that still doesn’t seem to safeguard a ferret from being euthanized and tested for rabies if it should happen to break someone’s skin with its teeth in certain parts of the States, even though from what I've read on the Internet, only about 30 ferrets have ever been recorded with rabies there, compared with huge number of dogs and cats!